‘Twas The Night of Awareness

 We will develop standards of behavior, systems for feedback and recognition,

 And leadership will be through trust, not through subordinates’ submission.

 Our comfort zones will be challenged; this change won’t happen overnight.

-Pain will be inevitable, but soon growth will be in sight.
+Challenges will be inevitable, but soon growth will be in sight.

 Not growth in just profit, quality or production,

-but as effective leaders, ever under construction.
+But as effective leaders, ever under construction.

 So my outlook had changed, and my attitude had shifted.

 A burden was taken from me; my spirits were uplifted.

 As I sat there remembering, all of the resolutions of New Years’ past,